-Ideally, we want to engage in activities that promote the tissues becoming both stronger and more flexible.
-Massage techniques such as cross fiber friction can help restore some of that function but not all of it.
-This is why treating an injury correctly, right away, putting your rehab time in - doing your part, and allowing the body time to heal itself are essential.
-This being equally important in both the short and long termed process.
-One might ask, "well can't soft tissues heal on their own?"
-Yes, but there's more information below the stages of healing section that helps lay the groundwork for a more complete answer.
+Ideally, we want to engage in activities that promote tissues becoming both stronger and more flexible.
+Massage techniques such as cross fiber friction at the appropriate time can help restore some of that function but not all of it.
+Treating an injury correctly, right away, putting your rehab time in - doing your part, and allowing the body time to heal itself is essential.
+This being equally important in both the short and long termed stages of healing.
+The healthier we are prior to an injury or disease the better off we are.

-2) Sub acute – Depending on your age, health, extent of the injury etc. The starting of the sub acute phase can start a bit earlier.
-It's possible to occur at 48 hours.
-It can also take as long as up to six weeks.
+2) Sub acute – Depending on your age, health, extent of the injury etc. The starting of the sub acute phase can start a bit earlier, but generally 48 hours.
+It can take as long as up to six weeks.
 Most often it's around three weeks.
 Again, this can all depend on the general health of the injured person.
 Their age, those with vascular problems, whether they've re- aggravated the injury etc can all play a factor in how long this phase of soft tissue healing will last.
 It's at this stage that significant gains in soft tissue healing or repair work is done.
 Dead cells are being removed and reparitive tissue is laid down over the injury.
 This reparitive tissue needs time to set up properly, sort of like jello, without it being re aggravated by further tearing or swelling.
-This is where a vascular flush or contrast baths can help.
+This is where a vascular flush can help.
 The vascular flush helps in creating a pump like situation that facilitates the removal of dead cells and bringing in the reparitive cells.
-During this stage massage can be done if done carefully.
-The primary goal for massage isn't to aid in soft tissue healing of the injury (the body does that well enough on its own) so much as reduce the amount of pain in the surrounding areas and reduce further and probably unnecessary muscle guarding.
+During this stage massage can be done, if done carefully.
+The primary goal for massage is to reduce the amount of pain in the surrounding areas and reduce further and probably unnecessary muscle guarding.
 So, what I'd do as at home user of massage is this.
 Say you have an ankle injury.
 Work the back of the knee on up to the hip with a fair amount of deep effleurage.
 Stay away from the injury itself unless you have experience in judging injuries.
 What I will do is some very light massage around day ten or so to the site, but my intentions are calculated and deliberate.
-Additionally, chances are I am going to know the health of the person, their age, etc etc. On a site such as this, I'd think you're safe going to the next joint up and massaging without aggravating the injury.
+Additionally, chances are I'll know the health of the person, their age, etc. that factors into my decisions.
+I'd think you're safe going to the next joint up and massaging without aggravating the injury.
 Just keep in mind if it hurts don't do it.
 I know this is simplistic, but, that's why we have pain receptors to let us know.